suncoast-devs/handbook/lessons/full-stack-build-an-app/30-user-profile-edit.md

 ## App.jsx changes

-We'll add a profile link in the navigation
+We'll add a profile link in the navigation.

 ```jsx
 {